nhsconnect/FHIR-ReasonableAdjustments-API/pages/design/design_operations_removerarecord.md

 POST https://clinicals.spineservices.nhs.uk/STU3/$removerarecord /HTTP1.1
 ```
 ### body ###
-The operation request body is a multi-part Parameter resource, containing the NHS Number of the Patient requiring their Reasonable Adjustment Flag removed, and optionally a RemovalReason where given
+The operation request body is a multi-part Parameter resource, containing the NHS Number of the Patient requiring their Reasonable Adjustment Flag removed, and a RemovalReason and supporting comment

 Examples of this operation interaction are available at [Remove RA Record](/design_usecases_RemoveRARecord.html)